talehta/derzim/README.md

 # derzim
-Derzim is platform for tailors and customers to find custom made dresses.
+Derzim is a platform for customers to order custom made dresses from nearest tailors.